UCObservatories/lick_searchable_archive/doc/developer/architecture.rst

     The current host VM for the Lick Searchable Archive's database an software.
 It NFS mounts the archive data from the Storage Host (currently Legion).
-In theory the archive could be split between multiple machines (for example a downloading VM, query VM, database VM, and ingest VM) but more than the load will not be large enough to justify that.
+In theory the archive could be split between multiple machines (for example a downloading VM, query VM, database VM, and ingest VM) but more than likely the load will not be large enough to justify that.

 WSGI Web Server
     A WSGI Web Server interfaces between the UCO's webserver and Django Python code.
 The static